Jesse L. Lasky: Other producing roles

 He became an independent film producer and in 1935 formed a partnership with Mary Pickford to produce films but within a few years she dissolved their business relationship.
 He went on to produce a radio talent show.

 Lasky then found work as an associate producer at RKO Pictures before becoming a producer at Warner Bros. until 1945 when he formed his own production company.
 At Warners he produced Sergeant York (1941), The Adventures of Mark Twain (1944) and Rhapsody in Blue (1945).
 His last film was The Great Caruso (1951).
 He became in debt to the Bureau of Internal Revenue and was preparing another production with Paramount, The Brass Band, to help pay off the debt but died before production started.

 Personal life and death

-Jesse L. Lasky died from a heart attack in Beverly Hills, aged 77.
+Jesse L. Lasky died from a heart attack in Beverly Hills at the age of 77.
 He is interred in Hollywood Forever Cemetery, adjacent to Paramount Studios, in Hollywood.

 He and his wife Bessie had three children Jesse L. Jr., Betty and Billy.

 In 1957 he published his autobiography, I Blow My Own Horn.